Patricia McMorrow | 11.25.18

 “Our families helped us out a lot, and our community.
 A lot of people were behind us, and they still are.
 We still have people who come up to us and tell us, ‘We’re praying for Jaxson.
 How’s he doing?
 We heard he had scans.
 We heard he’s still getting this medicine.’
 They are all part of what you are going through.”

 Please Share Your Tips for Parenting a Chronically Ill Kid

-We’d love to find out how you have parented a chronically ill kid.
-You can tell us (and CaringBridge users everywhere) about any tips and techniques you’ve used successfully and what advice you’d give to other parents.
+We’d love to find out how you have parented a chronically ill kid (and how you’ve coped with it, yourself).
+You can tell us and CaringBridge users everywhere about any tips and techniques you’ve used successfully and what advice you’d give to other parents.
 Comment with your ideas and stories below.